Houzz is the new way to design your home.

 This side yard has perfect proportions, beginning with its width, which is equal to the height of the architecture (this is an often-used design technique — imagine flipping down your house on its side into the yard — to calculate the dimensions of a garden space).Longer than it is wide, the side garden

-entire side garden together and leads the eye to the seating area/patio as its destination.To the right, furthest from the home: An allee of trees.
+quality that holds the entire side garden together and leads the eye to the seating area/patio as its destination.To the right, furthest from the home: An allee of trees.
 They will soon mature to visually offset the weight of the architecture — and give this side garden a sense of enclosure.
-Brilliant!
+Brilliant

 This garden path was created next to the new master bedroom addition we designed as part of the Orr Residence renovation.
 The curving limestone paver path is defined by the plantings.
 RDM and the client selected plantings that are very happy in the shade as this part of the yard gets very little direct